hellomouse/TPT-Ultimata/Wiki/elements/minor-elements.md

 this also puts out fires and PLSM.
 Ignites C5.
 Undergoes cold-fusion at low temperatures and high pressures.

 ## SUGR
 Sugar, melts at 186 C, provides food for bacteria.
+Flammable.